micro-ROS/micro_ros_setup/micro_ros_setup/README.md

 ## Prerequisites

-Micro-ROS is a client-server system: The embedded micro-controller runs the client, and the "agent" runs on Linux (or potentially also Windows, though this package doesn't support that, yet).

-All subsequent instructions assume that you're running them in a colcon workspace.
+This version of the package targets  **ROS 2 Crystal** and has been tested on **Ubuntu 18.04** only!
+Other Linux distributions may work -- if you [find issues, please report them](https://github.com/micro-ROS/micro-ros-build/issues).

+For installing ROS 2, we recommend the [binary build of ROS 2](https://index.ros.org/doc/ros2/Installation/Crystal/).
+Note that if you use a non-package install, you may have to adjust some of the "source" commands below.

+We will use the standard ROS 2 meta build-tool, `colcon`, to compile.
 If you haven't used colcon, yet, you can probably just copy the instructions below as-is.
 I recommend [getting familiar with colcon](https://index.ros.org//doc/ros2/Tutorials/Colcon-Tutorial/), though, it has many useful options.

 I use `$` as the command prompt -- don't type it in ;-)